 At the end of the day, customers love to feel like they’re special.
 That’s why personalisation works so well.
 It’s also a great way to win your customers’ trust.
 People trust those who know them well.
 And trust is key to encouraging purchases, with 82% of UK consumers saying that trust is extremely important when it comes to spending their money.

 Now, the tactics we covered in this blog are just the beginning.
 We haven’t even begun to delve deeper into the B2B side.
 But don’t worry, we’ve got just the thing for that.
-On 9 December at 10am, three e-commerce and digital customer experience experts will gather to discuss the typical B2B e-commerce strategy.
+In our on-demand webinar, three e-commerce and digital customer experience experts gathered to discuss the typical B2B e-commerce strategy.